iterative/example-repos-dev/example-get-started/code/README.md

 The project is a natural language processing (NLP) binary classifier problem of predicting tags for a given StackOverflow question.
-For example, we want one classifier which can predict a post that is about the Python language by tagging it `python`.
+For example, we want one classifier which can predict a post that is about the R language by tagging it `R`.

 🐛 Please report any issues found in this project here - [example-repos-dev](https://github.com/iterative/example-repos-dev).